Note: This blog was updated October 2024.

 Broad Match

 Broad match is the blunt object of search advertising.
-You’re putting a ton of stock and faith in Google algorithm with broad match.
+You’re putting a ton of stock and faith in Google’s algorithm with a broad match.
 It’s meant to show your ad on your exact term, your exact term plus other words, and broader variants that Google thinks are relevant.
 Your keyword of “16mm watch strap” will probably end up matching “watch strap,” “16mm watch band” and “buy watch band.”
 It’s, well … broad.

 Modified Broad Match